Error:

 - Protects you by requiring any scripts downloaded from the internet to be signed.

 You’ll see a prompt asking if you’re sure.
-Type Y
+Type Y and hit Enter.

 4. Double-Check the Change